-Going forward, climate risks are assessed using Moody's Climate on Demand.
+Climate risk analysis is done on all new and standing assets, so the coverage rate of this is 100%.
+Climate risks are assessed using Moody's Climate on Demand.
 The Moody's analysis estimates the property's annualize damage rate (expressed as a dollar amount and percent of overall value) for hazards based on both the RCP 4.5 and 8.5 scenarios.
 Results are based on outputs from 20 to 32 statistically downscaled models, based on the hazard.
 Transition risk assessments are completed using the CRREM analysis tool.